mirovarga/dmsd/README.md

-Also, after feedback from [Reddit](https://www.reddit.com/r/golang/comments/13hqp3f/comment/jk7e65l) and [HN](https://news.ycombinator.com/item?id=35944339), it seems that it's not a DMS, but rather a file tagging system.
+Also, after feedback from [Reddit](https://www.reddit.com/r/golang/comments/13hqp3f/comment/jk7e65l) and [HN](https://news.ycombinator.com/item?id=35944339), it seems that it's not quite a DMS, but rather a file tagging system.

 As I have currently no better name for it, it remains DMSd :)